 Sebes yearned for his key men to be playing together week in, week out, and when Hungary became a communist state in January 1949, he seized his chance.
 The country’s Ministry of Defence assumed control of Kispest, who became known as Honved, and with Sebes exacting his influence, they added Kocsis, Gyula Grosics, Gyula Lorant, Budai and Czibor to a cast that already included Jozsef Bozsik and Puskas.
 The results were outstanding for both club and country.
 Honved won five top-flight titles between 1949 and 1955, with Kocsis finishing as the division's leading marksman on three occasions, while its players provided the backbone of what became an exhilarating Hungary side.

-‘The Magical Magyars’ went on the win that Olympic gold.
+‘The Magical Magyars’ went on to win that Olympic gold.
 A year later they lifted the Central European International Cup and also stunned an acclaimed England side 6-3, becoming the first nation from outside the British Isles to triumph at Wembley in the process.
 Six months after that, they gave the same team a humiliating 7-1 tutorial in Budapest.